StarKRE22/Atomic/Docs/Elements/Expressions/Manual.md

 # 🧩 Expressions

-Represents **expressions composed of function members** that can be dynamically added, removed, and evaluated.
+Represent **expressions composed of function members** that can be dynamically added, removed, and evaluated.
 It supports both parameterless functions and functions with one or more parameters, enabling flexible and reusable logic composition.